2026

 Vytautas Galvanauskas,

-perspectives in modeling and control of human pluripotent stem cell expansion
+modeling and control of human pluripotent stem cell expansion processes in

 67.